 The mediation is to be conducted in accordance with the procedures set forth by the Office of General Counsel and 42 Pa.
 C.S. § 5949, relating to confidentiality.
-If there is any reason why you cannot conduct this mediation, please notify Alexis Dinniman of the Office of General Counsel immediately at (717) 783-6563.
-Should you have any questions regarding this assignment, please do not hesitate to contact me at (717) 787-5500 or mwiltseibe@pa.gov.
+If there is any reason why you cannot conduct this mediation, please contact Mediation Coordinator Alexis Dinniman immediately at (717) 783-6563 or adinniman@pa.gov.
+Should you have any questions regarding this assignment, please do not hesitate to contact me at niwerner@pa.gov.